 Why La Mer Costs So Much

-Crème de la Mer isn't cheap—it costs £340 for 100 millilitres, while a small 30-millilitre jar will set you back £120.
+Crème de la Mer isn't cheap—it costs $360 for 2 oz., while a small .5 oz jar will set you back $95.
 It's also shrouded in mystery; the brand doesn't share results from clinical trials, and it doesn't really talk about specific ingredients (even though the range draws on actives like retinol and AHA).
 Instead, purchases are fuelled by positive consumer reviews and customer dedication.
 It's so expensive because the products are so labour-intensive.
-The kelp is hand-harvested in small boats of three to four divers before being put on ice and shipped in small quantities back to Melville.
+The kelp is hand-harvested in small boats of three to four divers before being put on ice and shipped in small quantities back to Melville, according to the brand.
 Each batch of Miracle Broth takes up to three months to make.
 The lime tea, another key ingredient, takes six weeks to brew.
 Then the original cream has to be hand-filled at a certain temperature.

 The Future of La Mer

 Since its beginnings in San Diego, the La Mer brand has found alternate ways to deliver the broth, be it via a more potent concentrate or in encapsulated powder form in the eye cream, which offers a slow release of the broth into the delicate eye area.
-There's even La Mer makeup: Reparative Skintint SPF30 (£70) was the first product to really hook me, while an oil exfoliating cleanser and a hydrating sheet mask are both on the horizon.
+There's even La Mer makeup: Skintint SPF30 ($100) was the first product to really hook me.

 Since fermentation is at the core of everything La Mer does, and with our growing understanding that fermented foods are so good for our gut, I ask whether they would ever go down the supplement route?
 Bevacqua tells me that whenever Huber's daughter felt like she was coming down with something, he would give her a spoon of the broth.
 "Everything we're doing here is prebiotic, probiotic, microbiome—if [the team] wanted to go there, we would have credibility," Tchinnis says.
 La Mer probiotics?
 Sign me up.